Is Northern Ireland over its Troubles?

-Belfast is the capital and largest city of Northern Ireland with a population of nearly six-hundred-thousand.
+Belfast is the capital and largest city of Northern Ireland with a population of nearly six hundred thousand.
 Historically, it was a center for the production of Irish linen and the building of ships, including RMS Titanic.

 I took a bipartisan political tour of the tinderbox Falls Road and Shankill Road areas with recommended guide Ken.
 A native of Belfast, he began by grounding me with a brief history.
-Northern Ireland was created in 1921, when Ireland was divided.
+Northern Ireland was created in 1921, when the island of Ireland was divided.
 Unlike southern Ireland, which became its own country, the majority of Northern Ireland’s population wanted to stay with the United Kingdom.
 Most were the Protestant descendants of colonists from Britain.
 However, the Catholic minority wanted unity with Ireland and independence from British rule.

-We left the republican zone and drove through a gate in the “peace wall” for a closer look at the artwork and graffiti.
+We left the republican zone and drove through a gate in the “peace wall” for a closer look at its artwork and graffiti.
 President Bill Clinton has signed the wall.
 He and George Mitchell are revered in Northern Ireland for their involvement in the peace process.

 The first peace wall went up in 1969, built to buffer the neighborhoods.
 Some are only a few hundred yards long, some over three miles.
 Some are short fences, some are as high as twenty-five feet.
 Some have gates, which are locked at night.
 Ken said Belfast has ten gates, only two of which are open twenty-four hours.

 On the unionist side of the wall, we drove down Shankill Road, again stopping at murals and memorials.
 The wording of the memorials on both sides is not subtle, calling the perpetrators “murderers.”